The Ryten Hike, Lofoten Islands

 - Public Transport: The closest bus stop is Fredvang Nord, where buses 300 and 771 stop.
 However, this isn’t the best option as buses will stop here once a day, from Monday to Friday.
 Here you can check the timetable.
 The walk to the trailhead is about ten minutes, more or less the same as the parking lot by the school.

 The ascent to the summit can be divided into two parts.
-After the first 15/20 minutes, you will come across the first part of the climb.
-You will then reach another flattish area with the first views of Klavika beach.
+After the first 15/20 minutes on a flat trail, you will come across the first part of the climb. at its top, you will reach a small lake and you’ll have a pretty good view of the fjord ahead of you, toward Roren and Ytresand.

 The Ryten Hike Photos and Photography tips

-There are many great views on the way up, especially as Klavika beach becomes visible.
+There are many great views on the way up, especially as Kvalvika beach becomes visible.
 Undoubtedly, the best views are from the many rocky ledges below the summit.

 I used anything between 14 and 200 mm.
 You’d need an ultra-wide lens to capture the whole landscape of the beach and the mountains surrounding it.
 You can also find interesting compositions in the range of 100-200 mm as the views are open and wide, and there’s plenty of space.